 9 The name of the commune and the interview date are not specified for ensuring anonymity of the interviewee.
 10 MONRE = Ministry of Natural Resources and Environment.
-DONRE (Department of Natural Resources and Environment) is its branch on provincial level.
+DONRE (Department of Natural Resources and

 11 BOD = Biological Oxygen Demand, COD = Chemical Oxygen Demand; BOD and COD are two common indicators for measuring water quality.